 C – Cutaway

-GP – Grand Performance Shape (which is also known as grand auditorium)
+GP – Grand Performance Shape (which is also known as a grand auditorium)

 K – Koa Laminate sides and back